Chinese Evergreen Plant Care and Growing Guide

 The Chinese Evergreen has been around for thousands of years, but it was not until the late 1800s when this species began to gain popularity in Europe and North America.
 The plant is also known by many other names including Japanese holly, Christmas cactus, and winterberry.

 Originating in the Asian tropics and subtropics, the Chinese Evergreen can grow to three feet in height.
-It is the ideal indoor plant for tables, desks, credenzas, and they look great in offices too.
+It is the ideal indoor plant for tables, desks, and credenzas, and they look great in offices too.

 The Chinese Evergreen is a slow grower.
 These plants can be cultivated all year round indoors and are particularly appreciative of full indirect sunlight, so if you have a nearby window, this plant will thrive.